ScalablePixelStreaming/APIs/docs/instance-customisation/what-can-i-customise.md

 Mount any additional volumes to your instance, for example, unique user data.

-Volume mounts require a persistent volume claim to exist prior to attempting to add volume mounts to your instances (see [https://kubernetes.io/docs/concepts/storage/persistent-volumes/](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)).
+Volume mounts require a persistent volume claim to exist prior to attempting to add volume mounts to your instances (see [Kubernetes - Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)).
 If you incorrectly configure your volume mounts your application instances will fail to start.

 **Environment Variables**

 Any environment variables that you want to modify

-To see how you might update runtime options in your instance customisation plugin, you can refer to the [examples](examples/golang/instance-customisation-plugin) in this repository.
+To see how you might update runtime options in your instance customisation plugin, you can refer to the [examples](../../examples/golang/instance-customisation-plugin) in this repository.